Keyboard shortcuts

 rustecal-pubsubTyped and untyped Publisher/Subscriber API

-rustecal-serviceRPC Service server & client API
+rustecal-serviceRPC service server & client API

 rustecal-sysLow-level FFI bindings to the eCAL C API